 Dr Alex says there is good evidence that the quality of eggs in women who are Vitamin D deficient can be impaired.
 So he also advises women to take a Vitamin D supplement, get some exposure to natural sunlight and eat foods that are high in Vitamin D such as salmon, sardines, spinach and kale.

 The most important factor affecting fertility and the quality of a woman’s eggs, however, he says, is their weight.
 “People are often overweight and this has a huge impact on fertility.
-Women underestimate how detrimental it is to the quality of their eggs.”
+Women underestimate how detrimental weight gain is to the quality of their eggs.”

-Dr Norbert Gleicher, medical director and chief scientist at The Center for Human Reproduction in New York, USA, has more than 40 years’ experience as an obstetrician and gynaecologist and is considered a luminary in reproductive endocrinology and infertility.
+Dr Norbert Gleicher, medical director and chief scientist at The Center for Human Reproduction in New York, USA, has more than 40 years’ experience as an obstetrician and gynaecologist.
+He is also considered a luminary in reproductive endocrinology and infertility.

 “DHEA and CoQ10 have been an integral part of our centre’s success with women with low ovarian reserve, whether due to premature ovarian ageing among young women or due to age,” he says.
 “We recently had a patient who delivered a healthy baby.
 She was just two months shy of 48 when she had her IVF cycle, and we believe she is the oldest woman who has delivered after an IVF cycle with her own eggs.”